Location and Context

 - Fly tipping and degradation in the quality of the landscape, particularly around settlements, resulting in a neglected ‘urban fringe’ character.

-- Potential impacts of climate change, e.g. flooding, changes in crops, changes in woodland species composition.
+- Potential impacts of climate change, e.g. changes in woodland species composition, arable crops, growing seasons etc.